WildAid/o-fish-ios/README.md

 O-FISH (Officer Fishery Information Sharing Hub) is a multi-platform application that enables officers to browse and record boarding report data from their mobile devices.

+<BR><BR>Developers are expected to follow the <A HREF="https://www.mongodb.com/community-code-of-conduct">MongoDB Community Code of Conduct</A> guidelines.

 This repo implements the iOS O-FISH app.

-Details on installing all applications making up the solution can be found [here](http://wildaid.github.io/).

 ## Prerequisites

 This is the iOS Mobile app for O-FISH.
-To build and use the app, you must first create and configure your serverless backend application using the [WildAid O-FISH MongoDB Realm repo](https://github.com/WildAid/o-fish-realm).
+To build and use the app, you must [use the sandbox realm-app-id](https://wildaid.github.io/contribute/sandbox.html) or [build your own foundation](http://wildaid.github.io/build).

 ## Building and running the app